softwx/SoftWx.Numerics/README.md

 ##### C# library of math extensions to .Net numeric types
 NuGet package at (coming soon)

 Currently contains bit fiddling, base 2 math, general math, and prime number math methods for the 8 built-in integer types (byte, sbyte, ushort, short, uint, int, ulong, and long), and the SoftWx.Numerics.UInt128 type.
+The library originally started with some blog posts (http://blog.softwx.net/2013/05/miller-rabin-primality-test-in-c.html) on deterministic Miller Rabin prime testing.
-Next, will be adding in prime number related functions (deterministic Miller Rabin) described in series of blog posts starting with (http://blog.softwx.net/2013/05/miller-rabin-primality-test-in-c.html).
+This github library is meant to replace and improve the code that went with those blog posts.

-This github library is meant to replace the code that went with those blog posts.
+Next, will be catching up unit tests for recently added methods.

 This is currently a work in progress.
-Still to do: add unit tests for UInt128, add to implementation of UInt128, and add Miller Rabin prime methods, with new speed optimizations made after the code was posted the blog post mentioned above.
+Still to do: add unit tests for UInt128, add to implementation of UInt128, and add unit tests for prime related methods.

 Classes:
 * BitMath - optimized bit fiddling methods for integer types